bernie-skipole/indipyclient/docs/source/usage/events.rst

 Could be None if this is a global message from the server not assigned to a device

-**self.vectorname**

-Could be None if this message is not associated with a vector

 **self.devicename**

 Could be None

+**self.vectorname**

+Always None, as this message is either a global message or only associated with a device

 **self.root**

-The root xml object
+An xml.etree.ElementTree object of the received xml data.

 **self.timestamp**